- 1 Interstitial Cystitis Foods To Avoid

 - 3 Conclusion: Have Hope

-Were you recently diagnosed and you are looking for foods to avoid for interstitial cystitis, also known as painful bladder syndrome.
+Were you recently diagnosed and you are looking for foods to avoid for interstitial cystitis, also known as painful bladder syndrome, here are 5 Interstitial Cystitis Foods To Avoid.

 Whether you are recently diagnosed or have been coping for many years, you’re likely in a lot of pain.
 This chronic condition that involves your bladder leads to everything from intense bladder pressure to excruciating pain.